-At June 30, 2017 and December 31, 2016, several related parties and consolidated subsidiaries had deposits totaling \$2,796 and \$2,786, respectively, at WebBank.
-Approximately \$721 and \$718 of these deposits, including interest which was not significant, has been eliminated in consolidation as of June 30, 2017 and December 31, 2016, respectively.
+At September 30, 2017 and December 31, 2016, several related parties and consolidated subsidiaries had deposits totaling \$2,843 and \$2,786, respectively, at WebBank.
+Approximately \$765 and \$718 of these deposits, including interest which was not significant, has been eliminated in consolidation as of September 30, 2017 and December 31, 2016, respectively.

-On June 26, 2017, HNH entered into a Merger Agreement with SPLP and Merger Sub, pursuant to which, among other things, SPLP and Merger Sub will make a tender offer to purchase any and all of the outstanding shares of common stock of HNH not already owned by SPLP or any entity that is an affiliate of SPLP.
-For additional information, see Note 1 - "Nature of the Business and Basis of Presentation."
+On June 26, 2017, HNH entered into a Merger Agreement with SPLP and Merger Sub, pursuant to which, among other things, SPLP and Merger Sub made a tender offer to purchase any and all of the outstanding shares of common stock of HNH not already owned by SPLP or any entity that is an affiliate of SPLP.
+The Offer was successfully completed on October 12, 2017, and the Company now owns 100% of HNH.
+For additional information on the results of the Offer, see Note 21 - "Subsequent Events."
 Also, on February 6, 2017, the Company completed a tender offer to purchase any and all of the outstanding shares of common stock of Steel Excel not already owned by the Company or any of its affiliates.
-For additional information, see Note 11 - "Capital and Accumulated Other Comprehensive Loss."
+For additional information, see Note 11 - "Capital and Accumulated Other Comprehensive Income (Loss)."